-Begin your studies at UBC by September 2019
+- You are starting your studies at UBC by September 2023.

-Have received full-year Canadian government student loans, confirmed by September 16, 2019
+- You have received full-year Canadian government student loans, confirmed by September 15, 2023.

-Have received the maximum Canada Student Grant for full-time students
+- You have received the maximum Canada Student Grant for full-time students.

-- Has not been awarded the Student Housing Assistance Grant
+- You have not been awarded the Student Housing Assistance Grant.

 How to apply

 All eligible students may be subject to financial review and audits.
-If you are selected for a financial review or audit, you may be asked to provide additional supporting documents, such as:
+If you are selected for a financial review or audit, you may be asked to provide additional supporting documents, such as the following:

-- Bank statements for the student, parent, and/or dependents
+- Bank statements for you, your parents, and/or your dependents

 - Tax returns, child care receipts, and other similar documents demonstrating financial need